Harley FX Models

 Both FX and FXE models had the one-piece gas tank, which made the bike narrower and a little easier to ride aggressively.

-Harley Big-Twin bikes came equipped with Bendix carbs from 1971 through 1975.
+Early FX models were fitted with a Bendix carburetor (1971 through 1975).
 In 1974, Harley FL Touring models switched from Bendix carburetors to Keihin, while the FX models continued using the Bendix carb.

 Early Super Glide Forks

-Early 35mm forks have the single "pie-slice" brake caliper, later models have dual-disc calipers.
+Also in 1973, front disc brakes became standard.
+Early models have the single "pie-slice" front brake caliper, later models have dual-disc calipers.

 Harley-Davidson Low Rider